Call for Participation/Contributions for Workshop on

 Nowadays, the resources and energy necessary to produce and use digital appliances oftentimes countervail the savings they induce.
 Furthermore, their usage in everyday life may induce additional consumption such as video streaming or online shopping, which also goes along with energy and resource demand.
-Thus it currently looks like digitalization might intensify environmental problems, rather than solving them.
+Thus, it currently looks like digitalization might intensify environmental problems, rather than solving them.
 In this workshop, we want to discuss how digital appliances should be designed to create a more sustainable society.
 We do this by applying the concept of sufficiency to the context of digitalization.
-Such a digital sufficiency encompasses (at least) three dimensions:
+Such a digital sufficiency encompasses four dimensions:

-(1) technical sufficiency, implying that devices and software are designed and used in such a manner that they last for a long time, can be extended and tinkered with, but also that their complexity and resource use doesn’t surpass the purpose they are designed for, meaningnot to crack a nut with a sledge-hammer;
+- technical sufficiency, implying that devices and software are designed and used in such a manner that they last for a long time, can be extended and tinkered with, but also that their complexity and resource use doesn’t surpass the purpose they are designed for, meaning not to crack a nut with a sledge-hammer;

-Along these three dimensions of digital sufficiency, we want to address the following questions: What are useful design principles for the three dimensions, and how can they be implemented in practice?
+Along these four dimensions of digital sufficiency, we want to address the following questions: What are useful design principles for the four dimensions, and how can they be implemented in practice?
 How do devices and software need to be designed for longevity?
 What are software features that reduce data traffic?
 How exactly can people use digital tools to live sufficiently?
 And how do we get there?